 Going inside, I Googled “When to prune a camellia bush” and saw that the guidance I’d received was correct: a hard February pruning was credited with bringing even century-old bushes back from apparent death.

 All right, a hard pruning in February it was, I thought, and noted it in my calendar.

-It didn’t happen in February, when drippy cold alternated with spits of snow and sleet.
+It didn’t happen in February, when icy cold alternated with snow and sleet.
 March brought almost daily rain, and it wasn’t until the end of the month that I ventured outside with handsaw and wound paint to do the job.
 Cutting back the bare branches, whispering apologies and flowing Reiki, I left only two that already had prescient sprouts emerging along their length.
 I cut them back to the farthest shoot, and daubed all of the cut ends with wound paint, noting with relief that they were all seeping with sap; they were alive.